Kiril-Mordan/reusables/cli_docs/package_auto_assembler.md

-  check-licenses               Check licenses of the module. check-vulnerabilities        Check vulnerabilities of the module. extract-module-artifacts     Extracts artifacts from packaged module. extract-module-routes        Extracts routes for fastapi from packages... extract-module-site          Extracts static mkdocs site from packaged... init-config                  Initialize config file make-package                 Package with package-auto-assembler. refresh-module-artifacts     Refreshes module artifact from links. run-api-routes               Run fastapi with provided routes.
+  check-licenses               Check licenses of the module. check-vulnerabilities        Check vulnerabilities of the module. extract-module-artifacts     Extracts artifacts from packaged module. extract-module-requirements  Extract module requirements. extract-module-routes        Extracts routes for fastapi from packages that have them into a file. extract-module-site          Extracts static mkdocs site from packaged module. extract-tracking-version     Get latest package version. init-config                  Initialize config file init-paa                     Initialize paa tracking files make-package                 Package with package-auto-assembler. refresh-module-artifacts     Refreshes module artifact from links. run-api-routes               Run fastapi with provided routes.